About the Rio Samba Parade

 Rio Samba Parade: The biggest attraction on earth

 The samba parade held to celebrate the Rio Carnival is undoubtedly the biggest attraction on earth, with visitors from around the world flocking to Rio for a week of dancing, singing, and partying.
 To vibe with the rhythm of the samba the only place to be is the Rio Carnival.
-The Carnival is celebrated in just about every state in Brazil.
-While each celebration is exciting and wonderful, none of them can equal the amazing extravaganza that is the Carnival in Rio.
 In all likelihood, the quest to experience the Carnival once could turn out to be an annual habit for any tourist.
 The Carnival is the best time to experience the best of Brazilian culture, for this is one occasion that truly sums up the carioca way of life.
 Since 1984, the parade is held at the Sambadrome where twelve of the top samba schools vie for the prestigious championship title every year.

 Choreography at its best